bitovi/funcunit/doc/guides/contribute.md

 committed to making the experience as pleasant and rewarding as possible.
 We're happy to setup a pairing session to show you how to fix a bug or write a feature.

-If you have any questions, you can always reach us on [Gitter chat](https://gitter.im/canjs/canjs).
+If you have any questions, you can always reach us on [Slack](https://www.bitovi.com/community/slack).

 ## Report a bug